The coastal and marine areas at Gnaraloo are magnificent but fragile natural assets, notable for their sense of remoteness and pristine beauty.

 As populations continue to grow worldwide, there is an ever-increasing pressure to expand and develop coastal regions.
 The State Government (Western Australia) has in the past targeted Gnaraloo Bay for development and it continues to be under threat.
 The health of our oceans and reef can be negatively affected from the development of these areas.

 Human pollution and land based run-off can leach toxic chemicals into the surrounding waters increasing the spread of diseases and the destruction of habitats and animal.
 Plastic waste can be ingested by marine and terrestrial animals leading to starvation and death.
 The loss of habitat can put increased pressures on fragile environments.
+Light pollution alters natural conditions and can create drastic effects for most animals.

 These areas are being targeted for mining, agriculture, tourism and port developments.